Welcome to EPHS Activities

 - High school coaches may not participate in games, pick-up games, provide skills instruction of a sport or otherwise influence a high school athlete's participation.

-- The EPHS weight room is under the direction of the weight room coordinator who will schedule its use when necessary.
+- The EPHS weight room is under the direction of the weight room coordinator, Blake Freese, who will schedule its use for teams when necessary.

-- No one is allowed in this room without supervision.
+- No one is allowed in the weight room without supervision.